aferri-alstom/vscode-vba/README.md

 ## Changelog

-- Added snippet for add a variable with custom type.
+- Fixed error with some snippet.

 ## Syntax Highlighting